UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Experimental results

-In Table \ref{tab8}, Naive Bayes classifier with RWO-Sampling has an acceptable performance on Diabetes, Segmentation, and Vehicle datasets, Decision Tree classifier performs well with RO-Sampling and MWMOTE has the best efficiency on Diabetes, Ionosphere and Segmentation data sets.
-All the classifiers except 5-NN with UGRWO-Sampling had better performance on the Sonar dataset.
-UGRWO-Sampling did not have an acceptable performance on the Glass dataset though, RO-Sampling performed well in the Decision Tree classifier on most of the datasets.
-When implementing the AdaBoostM1 classifier on Musk, Segmentation, and Glass, RO-Sampling and SMOTE outperform best, and UGRWO-Sampling has the best performance on other datasets.
+In Table \ref{tab8}, Naive Bayes classifier with RWO-Sampling has an acceptable performance on Diabetes, Segmentation, and Vehicle datasets, Decision Tree classifier performs well with RO-Sampling, and MWMOTE has the best efficiency on Diabetes, Ionosphere and Segmentation data sets.
+All the classifiers except 5-NN with UGRWO-Sampling had better performance on the Sonar dataset because the Sonar data set have a low Imbalance Ratio and several samples, so new samples in UGRWO do not have a relation with others very well.
+UGRWO-Sampling did not have acceptable performance on the Glass dataset though, RO-Sampling performed well in the Decision Tree classifier on most of the datasets.
+When implementing the AdaBoostM1 classifier on Musk, Segmentation, and Glass, RO-Sampling, Tomek+SMOTE, and SMOTE outperform best UGRWO-Sampling has the best performance on other datasets.
+The UGRWO method on data sets with a low number of samples and an Imbalance Ratio in a high over-sampling rate is not very good because many samples in the majority class are excluded from the method, and also, information from data is not enough for sampling.

+In this table's result of the COVID-19 dataset, the UGRWO-sampling method has a good primacy in 5-NN, ADA-Boost classifiers.
+However, in other classifiers, other methods have an acceptable value in Tp rate, G-mean evaluation method, so other methods in this size of over-sampling have a good advantage in imbalance because these criteria Show the superiority of the method at high imbalance rates.

 From the results presented in Table \ref{tab9}, UGRWO-Sampling performs best on the Breast\_w and Satimage datasets.
+This suggests that the UGRWO method improves accuracy in big datasets by increasing the oversampling rate because efficiency increases by removing outliers and balancing between the two classes.
 RO-Sampling is useful when all classifier is implemented on Glass datasets.
-5-NN classifier with RWO-Sampling performs best on the Sonar dataset and other classifiers with UGRWO-Sampling.
-When implementing Decision Tree classifier on Diabetes, Ionosphere, and Vehicle, RO-Sampling outperforms the other three approaches, and UGRWO-Sampling outperforms best in the other classifiers.
-When AdaBoostM1 is implemented, RO-Sampling and SMOTE have the best performance on Musk, Segmentation, and Glass datasets.
+5-NN classifier with RWO-Sampling best on the Sonar dataset and other classifiers with UGRWO-Sampling.
+When implementing a Decision Tree classifier on Diabetes, Ionosphere, and Vehicle, RO-Sampling outperforms the other three approaches, and UGRWO-Sampling outperforms best in the other classifiers.
+When AdaBoostM1 is implemented, RO-Sampling, Tomek+SMOT, and SMOTE have the best performance on Musk, Segmentation, and Glass datasets.

+According to the end of this table, it can be concluded that the UGRWO-sampling method is very suitable in the 5-NN and ADA-Boost classifiers on the COVID-19 dataset, and in other classifiers, other methods are more efficient on this dataset.